UzairAhmadKhattak/Password-Validation/README.md

 # Password-Validation
-Function for validation of password
+Function for validation of password:
+    Password must contain alphabits, numbers and special characters.